1.

 Now Meagher is leading the Irish Brigade.

-yielding, While the Eagle of Freedom shrieks loud in the air, And on strange battle-fields you your sabers are wielding?
+Oh! how can you slumber, submissively yielding, While the Eagle of Freedom shrieks loud in the air, And on strange battle-fields you your sabers are wielding?
 No heroes or chieftain more noble are there; On history's pages your fame is recorded; Yet the proud Saxon traitor your green hills pollute, And trampled the flag which they should have regarded, So, strike for your freedom at tyrant's root.
+What monster could look upon Erin's blue mountains |

-smitten, His cold blooded murder all nations could see: Now it's time that his Epitaph should have been written, And Erin once more be great, glorious and free; With the worthy McManus, that Patriot martyr, Cold, cold in the grave, though their ashes remain: Yet their spirits forewarn the time is growing shorter, When Erin's Green Banner will float o'er the main.
+The famed Robert Emmett by perjury smitten, His cold blooded murder all nations could see: Now it's time that his Epitaph should have been written, And Erin once more be great, glorious and free; With the worthy McManus, that Patriot martyr, Cold, cold in the grave, though their ashes remain: Yet their spirits forewarn the time is growing shorter, When Erin's Green Banner will float o'er the main.
+Remember the siege of sweet Limerick fair city, |

 9. Free And Green (Carl Funk, David Kincaid)